The question of ideal CV length triggers a flood of answers. Finally learn how many pages your CV should be, no matter the job you’re applying for.

 Highly Computer Literate

 Remember that almost everyone writes “proficient in Microsoft Office” on their CVs.
 Unless you’re truly proficient in the whole Office package, be clear and mention the particular applications you can actually use.
-Otherwise, it’s meaningless.
+Otherwise, it’s a meaningless addition to your computer skills section.

 Social Skills on a CV